Tatyana Ali

 Tatyana Marisol Ali (born January 24, 1979) is an American actress and singer best known for her role as Ashley Banks on the NBC sitcom The Fresh Prince of Bel-Air from 1990 to 1996.
 She starred as Tyana Jones on the TV One original series Love That Girl!, and played a recurring role as Roxanne on the CBS soap opera The Young and the Restless from 2007 to 2013.
+In 2023, she starred in Giving Hope: The Ni'Cola Mitchell Story on Lifetime.

 Early life

-Ali was born on January 24, 1979 in North Bellmore, New York.
-She is of mixed African and Indian descent or Dougla, born to an Indo-Trinidadian father and an Afro-Panamanian mother.
+Tatyana Ali was born on January 24, 1979, in North Bellmore, New York.
+She is of mixed African and South Asian ancestry or Dougla, born to an Indo-Trinidadian father and an Afro-Panamanian mother.